teropa/angular-virtual-dom/README.md

 ## Usage with Mutable Data Structures

-While angular-virtual-dom is designed to be used with immutable data structures, this is not a hard requirement.
+While angular-virtual-dom is designed to be used with immutable data structures, it is not a hard requirement.
 Regular, mutable JavaScript data structures and objects work just as well.

 You will, however, need to manually trigger re-renders by reassigning `v-root` to a new value unless your code does so naturally.